rotexsoft/file-renderer/README.md

     //Escaping functionality is being enabled in the call to the constructor
     //below because we are passing the $data_vars_2_be_*_escaped arrays to the
     //constructor.
 By default, if these escape parameters are not supplied to
-    //the constructor, they will each internally be assigned an empty array value.
+    //the constructor, they will each internally be assigned an empty array
+    //value (meaning that escaping is disabled).
     $renderer = new \Rotexsoft\FileRenderer\Renderer(
                     '', //file name can be blank, but should be supplied when any render*() method is called
                     $view_data,